Nassim-Saboundji/L-system-to-postscript-translator/README.md

 My program takes in json file that contains rules and an axiom and outputs a postscript file.
 This postscript file when opened presents a drawing that was made following the rules of that L-System in the json file.

-To run my program, simply type this command:
+To run my program, simply type this command after having pointed your terminal to the location where translator.py is:

-`python3 traducteur.py your_file.json [a number from 1 to ... which represents the number of iterations.]`
+`python3 translator.py your_file.json [a number from 1 to ... which represents the number of iterations.]`

 ![](https://i.ibb.co/g9hF6jL/202002021605511001.jpg)